Data Quality Measures: A Step-by-Step Implementation Guide

 Examples of data quality measures include data profiling, data cleansing, data validation, data integration, and data governance.
 The purpose of data quality measures is to provide high-quality data that can be used to make informed decisions, support business operations, and drive business growth.

-- Navigating the challenges of implementing data quality measures
+- What are the challenges of implementing data quality measures?

 - Summary